Jacob-Su-ctct/LiftDesign-format/README.md

 ## LiftLayer Output Format Specification (LandXML-1.2 based)

-The file typically utilizes the `<Application>` element to define the design parameters and the `<Surfaces>` element to define the composite surface and metadata references.
+The file utilizes the `<Project>` element to define the design parameters and surface metadata references, and the `<Surfaces>` element to define the composite surface data.
 The tool generating this output is named "CTCT_LifLayer_Generator".

 ### 1. Project Level

-The top-level design metadata is stored in a `<Project>` element containing a feature with code "infield.surface".
+The top-level design metadata and surface references are stored in a `<Project>` element containing a feature with code "infield.surface".

 | Property Label | XML Path Example | Description |
 |----------------|------------------|-------------|